What are the Top 10 best Ukulele Brands in 2022?

 - It’s not the worst-but-decent brand you can get – that spot goes to Donner.

-- They’re not the best ukes you can get – Kala’s ukes are better.
+- They’re not the best ukuleles you can get – Kala’s ukes are better.

-You like pretty ukes?
-Lanikai can get you the best modern-looking uke that sounds good.
+Do you like a pretty ukulele?
+Lanikai can get you the best modern-looking ukulele that sounds good.

-If it sounds a bit harsh, it’s because we wouldn’t pick the most beautiful uke over the uke with the most beautiful sound.
+If it sounds a bit harsh, it’s because we wouldn’t pick the most beautiful ukulele over the uke with the most beautiful sound.

 That’s just our humble opinion!